NorthernDemon/Distributed-Hash-Table/README.md

     - client can get/update items and replicas concurrently

 ####Assumptions
+    - server node serves one client at a time
+    - all server nodes know every other node in the ring, but cannot tell if it is operational or not
-    - Nodes join, leave, crash or recover one at a time when there are no ongoing requests
+    - server nodes join/leave/crash/recover one at a time when there are no ongoing requests
+    - server nodes knows at least one existing node (id and host) in the ring in order to join/recover
+    - client knows at least one existing node (id and host) in the ring in order to get/update/view
+    - no parallel client requests affecting the same item

 Installation
 -------